Frequently Asked Questions

 Q. How long will it take me to complete certification?

 A. You can earn up to two (2) credits per year if you attend both the Spring and Fall Modules.
-Furthermore, one additional credit can be obtained if you have earned your Masters Degree in Sports Administration/Management/Marketing.
 Those members that are eligible for "Grandfather" status have to earn less credits and therefore become certified quicker.

 Q. What are the requirements for certification?

 A. For Standard participants, the requirements for certification are as follows: 1) earn eight credits, 2) have at least five years' experience in the sports event industry at the time of graduation, 3) be a member in good standing throughout the entire process of certification and 4) pay the fees required for each module.